gnosischain/documentation/docs/node/run-consensus-layer-node/consensus-layer-validator.md

 A reliable internet connection is key: bandwidth should not be throttled or capped.
 Upload bandwidth should be a minimum of 700 MB/hour with increases likely.
 Brief periods offline may result in small inactivity penalties, but this will typically be recouped quickly as long as the outage is short.

-Note that synching the execution layer Gnosis Chain may take up to 12 hours depending on your setup.
+Note that synching the execution layer of Gnosis Chain may take up to 1-3 days, depending on your setup.

 ### Security